+Figure 29: Org Characteristic Settings edit screen

 Column Admin

 The Column Admin screen allows you to select which columns are available to be included in an upload configuration file.
 Additionally, you can select what the Units are for this column of data, and what the minimum and maximum acceptable values are for this column.